-- The school nurse should attend at least one MDE sponsored training each school year. - The school nurse should submit heath services data on the 10th of each month for the previous month. - Offer comprehensive health services for students in grades K-12, through the employment of school nurses, as a means to academic success. - Optimize the provision of health services with a school nurse-to-student ratio of 1:750 for students in the general population. - Collaborate with other school staff to provide health services as part of a Coordinated School Health Program. - Work with students, parents, and local healthcare providers to effectively manage and treat chronic diseases. - Promote healthy lifestyles through school and community events (PTA meetings, open houses, health fairs, teacher in-services, and other events). - Participate in administrative claiming for reimbursement of administrative cost associated with health and medical outreach. - Schools may seek community support that provides auto-injector epinephrine to stock emergency medication needs.
+- Provide for teachers and staff training regarding signs and symptoms of asthma.
+(SB 2393) - Every child who has been diagnosed with asthma must have an asthma action plan on file in the school office. - The school nurse should attend at least one MDE sponsored training each school year. - The school nurse should submit health services data on the 10th of each month for the previous month. - Offer comprehensive health services for students in grades K-12, through the employment of school nurses, as a means to academic success. - Collaborate with other school staff to provide health services as part of a Coordinated School Health Program. - Work with students, parents, and local healthcare providers to effectively manage and treat chronic diseases. - Promote healthy lifestyles through school and community events (PTA meetings, open houses, health fairs, teacher in-services, and other events). - Participate in administrative claiming for reimbursement of administrative cost associated with health and medical outreach.

-Counseling, Psychological and Social Services/Social and Emotional Climate
+Commitment to Providing Counseling, Psychological and Social Services

-• Adhere to the details outlined in the Licensure Guidelines (436 or 451) when hiring guidance counselors and psychologists.
+- Adhere to the details outlined in the Licensure Guidelines (451) when hiring guidance counselors and psychologists.
 The state does not have a policy specifically outlining the requirements for a school social worker.
-For licensure as a social worker in the state of Mississippi, a candidate must: provide verification of a baccalaureate degree in social work from a college or university accredited by the Council on Social Work Education (CSWE) or Southern Association of Colleges and Schools (SACS) and scores a minimum of 70 on the ASWB basic exam.

-- Abide by Mississippi Code 37-9-79 (Amended 2014) as the school provides for counseling and guidance for students. - Hire school guidance counselors with a minimum of a Master's Degree in Guidance and Counseling, or in an emergency situation, an appropriate certification as determined by the Commission on Teacher and Administrator Education, Certification and Licensure and Development.
-MS Code 37-9-79 (Amended 2014-Senate Bill 2423) - Hire school counselors who agree to abide by the American School Counselor Association Code of Ethics. - Ensure that all school guidance counselors provide comprehensive counseling services such as: - □ Academic and personal/social counseling. - □ Student assessment and assessment counseling. - □ Career and educational counseling. - □ Individual and group counseling. - □ Crisis intervention and preventive counseling. - □ Provide all licensed teachers and principals with in-service suicide prevention training as directed by MS Code 37-3-101. - □ Referrals to community agencies. - □ Educational consultations and collaborations with teachers, administrators, parents and community leaders. - Education and career placement services. - □ Follow-up counseling services. - □ Conflict resolution. - □ Professional school counselors must spend a minimum of eighty percent (80%) of their contractual time to the delivery of services to students as outlined by the American School Counselor Association
+For licensure as a social worker in the state of Mississippi, a candidate must: provide verification of a baccalaureate degree in social work from a college or university accredited by the Council on Social Work Education (CSWE) or Southern Association of Colleges and Schools (SACS) and scores a minimum of 70 on the ASWB basic exam. - Provide at a minimum, a 1⁄2 time licensed guidance counselor for high school and ensure that all elementary school students have access to qualified student support personnel such as: guidance counselors, social workers, nurses, psychologists, psychometrists, and others (as required by the Mississippi Public School Accountability Standards, Process Standards 6.1 and 6.2). - Hire school guidance counselors with a minimum of a Master's Degree in Guidance and Counseling, or in an emergency situation, an appropriate certification as determined by the Commission on Teacher and Administrator Education, Certification and Licensure and Development. - Hire school counselors who agree to abide by the American School Counselor Association Code of Ethics. - Ensure that all school guidance counselors provide comprehensive counseling services such as: - □ Academic and personal/social counseling. - □ Student assessment and assessment counseling. - □ Career and educational counseling. - □ Individual and group counseling. - □ Crisis intervention and preventive counseling. - □ Referrals to community agencies. - □ Educational consultations and collaborations with teachers, administrators, parents and community leaders. - □ Education and career placement services.

-- Provide additional services to improve students' mental, emotional, and social health. - Offer counseling, group assessments, interventions and other mental health services, as well as referrals to community health professionals. - Hire qualified counselors who will address the mental health, academic, and career needs of students in the school setting. - Participate in administrative claiming for reimbursement of administrative cost associated with health and medical outreach.
+- □ Follow-up counseling services. - □ Conflict resolution. - Other counseling duties or other duties as assigned by the school principal. - □ Provide teachers and administrators with health education on the topic of suicide prevention according to SB 2770. - Offer quality counseling, psychological and social services provided by professionals such as certified school counselors, psychologists, and social workers. - Provide additional services to improve students' mental, emotional, and social health. - Offer counseling, group assessments, interventions and other mental health services, as well as referrals to community health professionals. - Hire qualified counselors who will address the mental health, academic, and career needs of students in the school setting. - Participate in administrative claiming for reimbursement of administrative cost associated with health and medical outreach.

-Family Engagement and Community Involvement
+Commitment to Family and Community Involvement